panopset/oregon/README.md

 Next, set up a scan server, to detect the vulnerability, call it medford, and a separate honeypot server to log exploitation attempts, call it portland.
+... then record attack attempts into a database.